DENSO’s Sustainability Management

 In these ways, we have been constantly implementing sustainability management that balances business growth with the resolution of social issues.
 We therefore consider sustainability to be a part of our DNA itself.

-We formulated the DENSO Group Sustainability Policy to ensure that all employees engage in actions that adhere to the DENSO Creed and our Basic Philosophy, and that are befitting of a Global company, amid their interactions with society and our stakeholders.
+We formulated the DENSO Group Sustainability Policy to ensure that all Group employees engage in actions that adhere to the DENSO Creed and our basic Philosophy, and that are befitting of a global company, amid their interactions with society and our stakeholders.
+This policy reflects our commitment to taking action and is endorsed by the president & CEO of DENSO CORPORATION and the presidents of all Group companies in Japan and overseas.

 From the various issues that society faces, we determined the material issues (materiality) toward which we should give priority within the three themes of “green,” “peace of mind,” and “inspiring,” which we adopted under the DENSO Group Long-term Policy for 2030.
 Through our business activities, we will steadily work to resolve these issues.